Rosen Zhelyazkov

-Rosen Dimitrov Zhelyazkov (Росен Димитров Желязков, /bg/; born 5 April 1968) is a Bulgarian politician who is the current prime minister of Bulgaria since 2025.
-A member of GERB, he previously served as Minister of Transport from 2018 to 2021, Member of the National Assembly from 2021 to 2025, and Speaker of the National Assembly from 2023 to 2024.
+Rosen Dimitrov Zhelyazkov (Note: Росен Димитров Желязков, /bg/; RO-sen-zhel-YAZ-kof) (born 5 April 1968) is a Bulgarian politician who served as Prime Minister of Bulgaria from 2025 to 2026.
+He previously served as Minister of Transport from 2018 to 2021, Member of the National Assembly from 2021 to 2025, and Speaker of the National Assembly from 2023 to 2024.
+He is a member of the conservative GERB party.

 Early life, education, and career

 Zhelyazkov was born in Sofia on 5 April 1968.
 He earned a master's degree in Law from Sofia University.

 In 1994, he began his career as a legal advisor for Sofia Municipality's Sredets district, where he held senior legal positions as well as positions in the local administration.
 In 1995, he was accepted into the Sofia Lawyers Association as an attorney specialising in civil and commercial law.

 Political career

-Municipal Administration
+Municipal administration

 Zhelyazkov held his first political position from 1998 to 1999, when he was Deputy Mayor for "Law and Control" of Lozenets district.

 In 2003, he was appointed as Secretary of Sofia Municipality by then-mayor Stefan Sofiyanski and was re-appointed to the role after the election of Boyko Borisov in 2005.

 In 2009, after Borisov became prime-minister, Zhelyazkov was given the post of Secretary to the Ministerial Council, a position responsible for the administrative functions of the cabinet.